clemsos/writings/_quora/2013-05-22-What-are-some-things-you-can-do-in-France-but-not-in-the-USA.md

 language: en
 title: |
-    What are some things you can do in France but not in the USA? - Quora
+    What are some things you can do in France but not in the USA?
 ---

 walk in an hospital when you are sick without even thinking about the